MJKWoolnough/limage/lcolor/README.md

 func (ap AlphaPalette) Convert(c color.Color) color.Color
 ```
 Convert converts the given color to the nearest color in the palette, but
-preserves the alpha channel
+preserves the alpha channel.

 #### func (AlphaPalette) Index

 ```go
 func (ap AlphaPalette) Index(c color.Color) int
 ```
-Index returns the palette index of the nearest color
+Index returns the palette index of the nearest color.

 #### type GrayAlpha